corda/corda-docs-portal/content/en/docs/corda-enterprise/4.4/health-survey.md

 ## Access to node using RPC

+The RPC communication test, ping test and notary checks all require permission to run RPC commands on the node.

-Health Survey tool uses the first user name and password recorded in the *users* section of the node.conf *security* block:
+By default, the Health Survey tool uses the first user with ‘ALL’ permission recorded in the *users* section of the *security* block or of the *rpcUsers* array in the node configuration file:

 ```kotlin
 security {